-In these images, Dalí manages to maintain a high level of detail whilst morphing the shape of the animals to fit his dreamlike scenes.
+In these images, Dalí manages to maintain a high level of detail while morphing the shape of the animals to fit his dreamlike scenes.

 Use the Mammoth Memory grid method in preparation for your drawing.
 Think about the placement on your paper when doing this – you want to place it high up to allow room for the exaggerated legs below.

 Once you know the dimensions (in grid squares) of your reference image, draw a matching grid in a box at the top of your paper (a grid doesn't always have to fill the canvas).

 Once your grid is prepared, use it to draw your elephant's head and body, leaving marks where the top of the legs will start.

 Refer back to your reference image and look at the elephant's legs.
 You will notice that there are clearly visible joints.
 Mark them with a circle to remind yourself of the placement of each joint.
 Also, mark the base of the foot with a dot.